Altinn/altinn-studio-docs/content/notifications/architecture/notifications/_index.en.md

 ## Dependencies

-The microservice takes use of a range of external and Altinn services as well as .NET libraries to support the porivded functionality.
+The microservice takes use of a range of external and Altinn services as well as .NET libraries to support the provided functionality.
 Find descriptions of key dependencies below.